The “Essentials”: our line even more accessible

 But Geoffrey had another point of view, both opposing and complementary .

-Offer jeans under €100 so that as many people as possible can access quality jeans.
+Offer jeans for less than €100 so that as many people as possible can access quality jeans.

 Helping as many men as possible to feel good in their clothes, in short.

 This is how our famous gray jeans were born.
-So of course, no Japanese canvas here, but for those looking for an affordable model, a pretty gray to highlight the rest of the more colorful pieces, and with stretch to make it very comfortable, it's a great alternative.
+So yes, no Japanese canvas here, but for those looking for an affordable model, a nice gray to highlight the rest of the more colorful pieces, and with stretch to make it very comfortable, it's a great alternative.

-He had a good intuition: gray jeans are one of the top 3 pieces that sell the best at our house.
+He had a good intuition: gray jeans are among the top 3 items that sell best here.

 Seeing that these two jeans worked equally well left me perplexed.
-It is rare for a brand to have such different prices on the same type of clothing, even though the volumes are identical.
+It is rare that a brand has such different prices on the same type of garment, with identical volumes.

-What should I deduce from this?
-Create more, more affordable clothing?
+What was I supposed to conclude from this?
+Create more affordable clothes?
 Or more exceptional pieces?

-In fact, we met different needs with jeans for less than €100 and another for €177.
-And that’s why both worked very well.
+In fact, we were responding to different needs with jeans for less than €100 and another for €177.
+And that's why both worked very well.

 However, we have not repeated the experience of releasing an affordable garment in this price category.

-On the other hand, we have gotten into the habit of using materials specific to luxury and sometimes unique know-how, like with our coats or our shirts, which are regularly sold out (which we try as much as possible to avoid now). ).
+On the other hand, we have become accustomed to using luxury materials and sometimes unique know-how, like with our coats or shirts, which are regularly sold out (which we try to avoid as much as possible now).

 But as Geoffrey rightly pointed out, it was time to dig into the slightly lower price range, that of gray jeans.